bincrafters/bincrafters.github.io/_posts/2017-08-26-azure-iot-sdk-c-testing.md

 tags: [C++, Conan.io]
 ---

-A new package is now available on the Bincrafters `public-conan` repository: "The Azure IOT SDK for C" published by Microsoft.
+A new package is now available on the [Bincrafters Public Conan Repository](https://bintray.com/bincrafters/public-conan): "The Azure IOT SDK for C" published by Microsoft.
 It is a pure C library for communicating with Microsoft Azure's IOTHub platform, and features a collection of other pure C libraries for things like MQTT, AMQP, JSON Parsing, etc.  Each library is packaged separately with Conan, and the dependency tree is expressed appropriately in each recipes.
-For instructions on using Bincrafters `public-conan` repository, [please see this post](2017-06-06-using-bincrafters-conan-repository.md).
+For instructions on using these libraries from our repository, [please see this post](2017-06-06-using-bincrafters-conan-repository.md).

 ## Package reference:
 ```